BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab1.md

 ## Executive Summary

-This report presents a comprehensive investigation of a phishing campaign disguised as a legitimate SWIFT financial transaction notification.
-The analysis follows a structured incident response methodology, including detailed email header examination, validation of email authentication mechanisms (SPF, DKIM, and DMARC), domain reputation assessment through DNS and WHOIS investigations, and static malware analysis of the attached malicious payload.
+This investigation analyzed a phishing email impersonating Mutawa Marine and delivering a malicious attachment disguised as a SWIFT financial transaction notification.
+The assessment was conducted from a Security Operations Center (SOC) perspective and included email header analysis, authentication validation (SPF, DKIM, and DMARC), DNS and infrastructure investigation, threat intelligence correlation, and malware reputation analysis.

-This investigation was conducted from the perspective of a SOC analyst, focusing on email triage, threat validation, indicator identification, and initial malware assessment.
-The case study serves as a practical demonstration of phishing investigation techniques commonly used in Security Operations Centers (SOCs).
+The investigation identified multiple indicators consistent with phishing activity.
+Email header examination revealed discrepancies between the claimed sender and the actual sending infrastructure, including the use of a malicious Reply-To address and an originating IP address associated with a third-party hosting provider.
+SPF validation failed, and analysis of the domain’s email security policies confirmed that the sending infrastructure was not authorized to transmit email on behalf of the impersonated organization.

-The objective of this investigation is to identify indicators of compromise (IOCs), determine the techniques used by the threat actor, and assess the overall legitimacy of the communication.
-Throughout the analysis, multiple phishing indicators were uncovered, including suspicious sender infrastructure, authentication failures, and malicious file characteristics consistent with credential theft and malware delivery tactics.
+Further analysis of the attachment revealed multiple file-type disguises intended to evade detection and increase the likelihood of user interaction.
+Reputation analysis identified the payload as a LokiBot variant, a credential-stealing malware family commonly distributed through phishing campaigns.

-The findings demonstrate how attackers leverage trusted financial themes and social engineering techniques to increase the likelihood of user interaction.
-This case study highlights the importance of email security controls, threat hunting procedures, and analyst-driven investigation techniques in detecting and mitigating phishing threats within an organizational environment.
+Based on the cumulative evidence gathered during the investigation, the analyzed email was classified as a malicious phishing attempt impersonating Mutawa Marine to deliver malware through a deceptive attachment.

 ## Technical Analysis & Incident Investigation